jonnydgreen/event-management-service/docs/design.md

 > **Note:** it is worth noting that this will have some impact on the
 > deployment.
 For example, if using GCP Cloud Run, CPU throttling will need to
-> be turned off and a minimum instance count of at least one set to ensure that
+> be turned off and a minimum instance count of at least 1 to ensure that
 > messages are correctly and successfully processed by the receiver.
 Should this
 > process fail, it will be important to have processes to ensure that expired
 > event seats are eventually made available again.

-Without running some benchmarks, it is hard to say whether this is the correct approach but it is an option on the table at least.
+This approach does introduce some complexity and even some new issues so it is not recommended at this time.
+However, it is an option on the table should the simpler approach be deemed insufficient.

 ### Error handling

-Ideally the system should use a well-defined structure when handling errors and in this instance, it makes sense to use the following RFC: https://www.rfc-editor.org/rfc/rfc9457.html to have well-defined details for errors in HTTP responses.
+Ideally the system should use a well-defined structure when handling errors and in this instance, it makes sense to use the following RFC: https://www.rfc-editor.org/rfc/rfc9457.html which aims to have well-defined details for errors in HTTP responses.
 This has been approved for publication by the Internet Engineering Steering Group (IESG).
-As a result, the errors will be structured as
+This is the recommended solution so the errors will be structured as follows:
-follows:

 ```yaml
 type: object